esteinig/achilles/README.md

 ### Walkthrough
 ---

 Just a quick walkthrough for prediction at the moment.
-First, pull the model collections into local storage (`~/.achilles/collections`):
+First, pull the model collections into local storage which is in a hidden folder in the home directory (`~/.achilles/collections`):

 ```
 achilles pull